 57. Regulation 114(2017) and Schedule 4, paragraph 15 (2018) provide for eligible postgraduate students to transfer their eligibility to another postgraduate course.
 A transfer is permitted provided that the period of eligibility for the first course has not expired or been terminated and a request to transfer eligibility is made by the student.
 It is also a requirement that the exporting provider recommends a transfer in writing and that the importing provider agrees to the transfer.
-If a student transfers their eligibility to another course, any DSAs amount awarded for the first course would need to be considered for the second course as the period of eligibility has not been broken.
-For example, a student receives support of £3580 but transfers to another course.
-For the remainder of the academic year, the student has £17,000 remaining as £3580 was already received for the first course.
+If a student transfers their eligibility to another course, any DSA amount awarded for the first course, in the academic year of the transfer, would need to be considered for the second course as the period of eligibility has not been broken.
 Students transferring courses may continue to receive support without the necessity of a further needs assessment unless their disability has changed in some way or the course is substantially different.

-STUDENTS MOVING DIRECTLY FROM UNDERGRADUATE TO POSTGRADUATE STUDY

-58. Where a student has just graduated and is proceeding directly to postgraduate study, the medical evidence provided and DSAs needs assessment undertaken in respect of the undergraduate course should be sufficient to identify the student's support needs in respect of the postgraduate course.
+STUDENTS MOVING DIRECTLY FROM UNDERGRADUATE TO POSTGRADUATE STUDY undergraduate course should be sufficient to identify the student's support needs in respect of the postgraduate course.
 This means, that the student could continue to receive support from non-medical helpers without the necessity of submitting new medical evidence or undergoing a new needs assessment.
-However, if new medical evidence or a new needs assessment is deemed necessary, because the student's disability has changed in some way or the course is substantially different, this can be paid for from the postgraduate DSAs.
+However, if new medical evidence or a new needs assessment is deemed necessary, because the student's disability has changed in some way or the course is substantially different, this can be paid for from the postgraduate DSA.